- Personal Health Information & Self-Help»

 13. Empaths can't stand narcissism.

 If you are head over heels in love with your reflection, your money, and your ego - just stay away.
 We really cannot roll our eyes any harder.
-Empaths are always for the underdog.
+Empaths are always for the underdog, and I always have been.

 It is unfortunate that we cannot live without money.
 People, however, do need to eat.
-(I do, being hypoglycemic.)
+(I do, being hypoglycemic.
+Just like many of my Native American ancestors before me.)
 I hadn't been the type to put more value into money than love.
 Divorce had to bring me to the middle of the road on the money issue.
 Sometimes one has to learn these life lessons.
 God put it there for a reason.
 However, what I do for a living doesn't exactly pay big bucks.
 I enjoy what I do because I am helping disabled individuals working part time to supplement their income to hopefully prevent poverty in their lives.
+Or full time individuals, who do not collect disability.
 My job also works with my own disability, in which I do NOT collect disability.
-Because in some cases, it allows me to sleep in, which, I feel, is a necessity for someone with a seizure disorder.
+Because in some cases, it allows me to sleep in.
+Which, I feel, is a necessity for someone with a seizure disorder.

 14. Certain things really bother an empath.